 Being able to implement usability principles into a creation process has the potential to make a product easier, more intuitive, and more satisfactory to use.
 There are several routes you can take to start learning about usability and usability testing.

 Not sure where to start?
 In the Google UX Design Professional Certificate, you’ll learn the basics of UX research and testing, and plan your own UX research study.
 You can also dig deeper into the usability test process through the University of Michigan’s User Experience Research and Design Specialization.

 A Guided Project, offered on Coursera, allows you to practice UX design.
 With the iPhone Application Flow with Wireframes in Miro, you'll learn how to apply UX principles and design an iPhone app flow.

 Usability is a useful concept to learn for most any type of designer or user researcher—UX designers, product designers, UX researchers, and otherwise.
 Usability can also be helpful to understand for product managers, UX engineers, UX writers, and other players involved in the creation process of a product.

 In addition to the five components of usability, Jakob Nielsen defined the ten usability heuristics.
 The usability heuristics are considered rules of thumb for designers who want to create intuitive products.

-The heuristics include:
+The 10 heuristics are: